databrickslabs/dbldatagen/README.md

 a view over the generated data.

 It supports:
+* Generating synthetic data at scale up to billions of rows within minutes using appropriately sized clusters
+* Generating repeatable, predictable data supporting the needs for producing multiple tables, Change Data Capture, merge and join scenarios with consistency between primary and foreign keys
-* Generating test data for all of the
+* Generating synthetic data for all of the
 Spark SQL supported primitive types as a Spark data frame which may be persisted, saved to external storage or used in other computations